Modeling in Houdini using VDB SDF volumes

 CuDNN is a GPU-accelerated library for deep neural networks.

-OpenCV supports DNN, so we need to install it to compile the package successfully.
+OpenCV supports DNN, so we must install it to compile the package successfully.

-To download cuDNN, you will need to register and sign in on https://developer.nvidia.com website.
+To download cuDNN, register and sign in on the https://developer.nvidiathe.com website.

 During registration, if you are not associated with any organization, then in the mandatory field "Organization name", specify "Individual".